- General-purpose LLMs struggle with medical coding accuracy, often producing errors without domain-specific support.

 Explainable and trustworthy code selections

-The explainable nature of IMO Clinical AI code selections is particularly valuable when there is ambiguity or multiple potential codes for a given medical condition or procedure.
+The explainable nature of code selections is particularly valuable when there is ambiguity or multiple potential codes for a given medical condition or procedure.
 By providing clear and clinically sound reasoning for the chosen codes, the system instills confidence in medical coders and facilitates a more efficient review process.

 This transparency also enables coders to quickly identify and address any potential discrepancies or uncommon cases, further improving the overall accuracy and reliability of the coding output (Figure 6).